 There are a variety of solar energy technologies, including reflector mirrors for industrial electricity production, small water-heating panels, and photovoltaic cells.
-Photovoltaic cells, also called solar cells, are probably the most important solar technology.
-Today, the most efficient solar film
+Photovoltaic cells, also called solar cells, are probably the most common solar technology.
+Today, the most efficient solar film panels are only about 12.8 percent efficient.
+In real world conditions, however, this rate deteriorates over time.
+Such low conversion rates explain part of the cost premium of solar over other sources of electricity generation.